Things to Do in Santorini: Fira, Oía, Kamari, Akrotiri…

 In the middle of the 19th century, the first signs of an earlier settlement appeared here again.

-However, it was not until 1967 that a more systematic approach was taken by Professor Spyridon Marinatos from the Archaeological Society at Athens.
-He wanted to uncover the ancient civilisation and verify the theory that it was actually the Thera eruption that completely wiped out the Minoan culture.
+However, it was not until 1967 that a more systematic approach was taken by Professor Spyridon Marinatos from the Archaeological Society in Athens.
+He wanted to uncover the ancient civilisation and verify the theory that the Thera eruption completely wiped out the Minoan culture.

-Over the last few decades, fairly well-preserved ruins from ancient Akrotiri have been excavated – and excavations continue in the area.
-Most likely, there are still hundreds of ancient house constructions to be rediscovered, including valuable artefacts related to an exceptionally rich and highly developed society.
+Over the last few decades, well-preserved ruins from ancient Akrotiri have been excavated – and excavations continue in the area.
+Most likely, hundreds of ancient house constructions remain to be rediscovered, including valuable artefacts related to an exceptionally rich and highly developed society.

 When visiting the site, you will be surprised by the infrastructure uncovered.
 Many of the houses are three-storey houses, there are streets, squares, a mill house, shops, vessels, furniture, drainage systems, water closets, and signs of using both hot and cold water through different pipe systems.
 The hot water almost certainly came from the geothermal sources.

 The Akrotiri civilisation was a prosperous society in Santorini with a thriving culture of fine artwork and pottery.
-Finds indicate that there was trade with Crete and other locations in Greece, Cyprus, Egypt, as well as Syria.
-Everything is surprisingly well preserved under the thick layer of volcanic ash, including the beautifully painted amphoras, magnificent wall paintings and frescoes!
+Finds indicate that there was trade with Crete and other locations in Greece, Cyprus, Egypt, and Syria.
+Everything is surprisingly well-preserved under the thick layer of volcanic ash, including the beautifully painted amphoras, magnificent wall paintings and frescoes!

-Kamari is a seaside village situated on the flat side of Santorini in stark contrast to the caldera villages.
-It is a modern village with shops, tavernas, and bars with live music, and it holds the island airport as well.
-Hotels and rooms to let are available in all price categories – from 5-star hotels to much more affordable rooms and studios.
-Overall there are far more things to do in Kamari than at Perissa Beach a bit further south on the same coast.
+Kamari is a seaside village on the flat side of Santorini in stark contrast to the caldera villages.
+It is a modern village with shops, tavernas, and bars with live music, and it holds the island airport.
+Hotels and rooms are available in all price categories – from 5-star hotels to much more affordable rooms and studios.
+Overall, there are far more things to do in Kamari than at Perissa Beach, a bit further south on the same coast.

-Kamari Beach itself is the main attraction with its spectacular black sand and pebbles, and crystal clear waters.
-If you are looking for a beach holiday in Santorini, then Kamari is the perfect choice!
-From Kamari it is easy to travel to other villages and locations around the island, so you can easily combine a beach stay with cultural sightseeing in other parts of Santorini.
-Besides ancient archaeology, idyllic spots and geologically interesting phenomena, Santorini is also a winegrowing island – and you can visit a winery for wine tasting, as well as gaining insight into the special winegrowing methods here, just a few kilometres from Kamari.
+Kamari Beach is the main attraction with its spectacular black sand and pebbles and crystal clear waters.
+If you are looking for a beach holiday in Santorini, Kamari is the perfect choice!
+From Kamari, you can travel to other villages and locations around the island, so you can easily combine a beach stay with cultural sightseeing in other parts of Santorini.
+Besides ancient archaeology, idyllic spots and geologically interesting phenomena, Santorini is also a winegrowing island – and you can visit a winery for wine tasting and gaining insight into the unique winegrowing methods here, just a few kilometres from Kamari.

-The hilltop village Pyrgos is one of the real gems of Santorini and it is worth considering a day trip or hike to the largest preserved village on the island.
-Up here it is as if you have entered a time warp and life has stood still in Santorini.
-It is culturally more traditional than many of the more tourist-oriented villages and towns around the island that have developed to please the visitors.
-Pyrgos has local authentic restaurants offering traditional meals, and if you are looking for a local stay in surroundings of a bygone era, there are unique opportunities up here!
+The hilltop village Pyrgos is one of the real gems of Santorini, and it is worth considering a day trip or hike to the biggest preserved village on the island.
+Up there, it is as if you have entered a time warp, and life has stood still in Santorini.
+It is culturally more traditional than many of the more tourist-oriented villages and towns around the island that have developed to please visitors.
+Pyrgos has local authentic restaurants offering traditional meals, and if you are looking for a local stay in the surroundings of a bygone era, there are unique opportunities up here!

-In Pyrgos you will spot numerous churches and chapels that all are an integrated part of the village architecture.
+In Pyrgos, you will spot numerous churches and chapels that are an integrated part of the village architecture.
 The Church of the Presentation of the Virgin Mary is one of the most important and largest churches in Santorini.
-It dates from 1660, and it is still being widely used by the Pyrgians.
-Another noteworthy church is the Church of Aghios Nikolaos with a public square in front.
+It dates from 1660 and is still widely used by the Pyrgians.
+Another noteworthy church is the Church of Aghios Nikolaos, with a public square in front.

 Whether you stay in Fira, Oia or Kamari, there are plenty of opportunities for excursions around Santorini – including the other islands in the archipelago.